basho/riak_ql/docs/the_query_pipeline.md

                                              + temp      > 18
 ```

-Performing the selection (which is a column reduction) at the vnode (the right hand side) means that less data is shipped around the cluster than in the case where the selection is performed at the left hand side (in the query co-ordinator).
+Performing the selection (which is a column reduction) at the vnode (the right hand side) means that less data is shipped around the cluster than in the case where the selection is performed at the left hand side (in the query coordinator).
 Imagine if the table `mytable` had 100 columns.

 This the last essential operation of a query system, building a query plan.
-This is the most effecient way to rewrite this query to execute with this table which is loaded with data of this *shape* on a riak cluster with this many nodes and ring of this size.
+This is the most efficient way to rewrite this query to execute with this table which is loaded with data of this *shape* on a riak cluster with this many nodes and ring of this size.

-Strategically the operations are undifferentiated between the Erlang co-ordinator and the leveldb C++ code.
+Strategically the operations are undifferentiated between the Erlang coordinator and the leveldb C++ code.
 We can see why this is the general case if we rewrite the following SQL function:

 ```sql
 SELECT AVG(temp) FROM mytimeseries WHERE family = 'myfamily', series = 'myseries', timestamp > 1233